akashcstech/Real-Time-E-Commerce-Analytics-Pipeline/README.md

 # Real-Time E-Commerce Analytics Pipeline

-A simplified, modular, and production-style real-time analytics pipeline for e-commerce event data.
+A simplified, modular, and production-ready real-time analytics pipeline for e-commerce event data.
-It includes data generation, processing, modeling, and orchestration—fully containerized using Docker.
+It includes data generation, batch processing, streaming processing, dbt modeling, and Airflow orchestration—all fully containerized using Docker.

 ---